Welcome to the Radiology Patient Portal

 To schedule or reschedule an appointment for any UTMB location please call (409)772-7150.
-For any other assistance or concerns, please contact manager Maria Solis at (409)772-2449 or mpsolis@UTMB.edu.
+For any other assistance or concerns, please contact manager Shonette Siverand at (409)772-2449 or mpsolis@UTMB.edu.

 Diagnostic Imaging - This modality is comprised of radiological exams such as Chest and Abdomen x-rays, extremity x-rays and select iodinated contrast exams.
 The technologists within this area are trained to produce high quality images while still maintaining the lowest possible radiation exposure to the patient.
 For any questions or concerns, please contact manager Daniel Fink, RT (R)(CT) at (409) 772-6923 or dwfink@UTMB.edu.

 CT Scan - This area boasts the use of 64-slice scanners in several locations as well as dose reduction software which can decrease the amount of radiation a patient receives as much as 50% in certain exams.
 This equipment is ACR (American College of Radiology) certified, and must pass vigorous quality standards in order to achieve this certification.
 For any questions or concerns, please contact manager Daniel Fink, RT (R)(CT) at (409)772-6923 or dwfink@UTMB.edu.